Xilinx/PYNQ/docs/source/pynq_libraries/pmod.rst

 In the :ref:`zcu104-base-overlay`, two Pmod instances are available: PMODA and PMODB.
 After the overlay is loaded these instances can be accessed as follows:

+The VCK190 base overlay does not include Pmod interfaces.

 .. code-block:: Python

    from pynq.overlays.base import BaseOverlay